henrikx2/FYS3150/Project3/Report/report.md

 ---
 title: "Numerical integration methods"
-date: "\today"
+date: "Date: \\today"
 author: "Henrik Lind Petlund | *github.com/henrikx2*"
 header-includes: |
     \usepackage{fancyhdr}
     \pagestyle{fancy}
+    \fancyhf{}
-    \fancyhead[R]{Numerical integration methods}
+    \fancyhead[RE,RO]{Numerical integration methods}
-    \fancyhead[C]{}
+    \fancyhead[CE,CO]{}
+    \fancyhead[LE,LO]{\leftmark}
-    \fancyfoot[L]{Henrik Lind Petlund}
+    \fancyfoot[LE,LO]{Henrik Lind Petlund}
-    \fancyfoot[C]{}
-    \fancyfoot[R]{\thepage}
+    \fancyfoot[CE,CO]{}
+    \fancyfoot[RE,RO]{Page \thepage}
+    \renewcommand{\headrulewidth}{1pt}
+    \renewcommand{\footrulewidth}{1pt}
+    \usepackage{url}
 ---
-## Abstract
+# Abstract

-Key results, why is this work worthwhile?
-Credibility for my claims.
+This report shows how the Monte Carlo integration algorithm is a superior algorithm in terms of calculating a multi-dimensional integral compared to the Gauss Guadrature integration method.
+The superiority is both in terms of accuracy and calculation speed.
+The report also discuss how both methods can be sped up and improved in terms of expressing the integrand in a different basis (spherical coordinates) or using a suitable *Probability Density Function*.
+The observations in this report are useful to determine which method to use when facing other integration problems.

-## 1 Introduction
+# Introduction

-The ground state corrolation energy between two electrons in a helium atom can be determined by solving a 6-dimensional integral.
+One important integral that finds place in many quantum mechanical systems is the six-dimensional integral defining the ground state corrolation energy between two electrons in a helium atom.
 This integral is derived by modelling the wave function of each electron as an single-particle wave function of the electron in the hydrogen atom.
+This is the integral which is to be solved using the four different methods and is chosen in terms of showing why this report has practical significance.

 For an electron *i* in the 1s state, the dimensionless and unnormalized single-particle wave function can be expressed as

 $$
 \psi_{1s}({\bf r}_i) = e^{-\alpha r_{i}}